mmistakes/minimal-mistakes/_drafts/project-loom.md

 - When it executes code inside a `synchronized` block or method;
 - When it calls a native method or a foreign function (i.e., a call to a native library using JNI).

-Let's see an example pinned virtual thread.
+Let's see an example of pinned virtual thread.
 We want to simulate an employee that needs to go to the bathroom.
 The bathroom has only one WC, so the access to the toilet must be synchronized:

 ```java
 static class Bathroom {